tbogdala/noisey/README.md

-noisey: a go library for coherent random noise
+noisey: a Go library for coherent random noise
 ==============================================

 This library natively implements coherent noise algorithms in Go.
 No 3rd party libraries are required.